Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 ### PnP Adapter

 A PnP Adapter implements the bindings of Azure IoT PnP interface.
-There are currently 3 PnP adapters in the PnP Bridge:
+There are currently 3 PnP adapters in the Azure IoT Plug and Play bridge:

 * CoreDeviceHealth: Implements basic device health interface
 * CameraPnP: Implements camera specific health interface